NanoCode012/docker-php-cd/README.md

 ## Nginx-Proxy
 1. Rename `env/.ssl.env.sample` to `env/.ssl.env` and fill it in.

-Then, in `run.sh`, under `Start Containers` section, change to the second option.
+1. In `run.sh`, under `Start Containers` section, comment the first option and uncomment the second.

 # How to start